bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/ssHardMC.rst

    :answer_e: E D C B B
    :correct: c
    :feedback_a: This would be true if the for loop inside the main method did not interate through every value in the array.
-   :feedback_b: This would be true if the conditional statement inside the for loop stated "if (key.compareTo(letters[i]) < 0)", because that would put the array in a reverse alphabetical order.
+   :feedback_b: This would be true if the conditional statement inside the for loop stated "if (key.compareTo(letters[i]) &lt; 0)", because that would put the array in a reverse alphabetical order.
    :feedback_c: This is an insertion sort which sorts the array in alphabetical order using the compareTo() method.
    :feedback_d: This would be true if array was not modified at all in the main method.
-   :feedback_e: This would be true if the conditional statement inside the for loop stated "if (key.compareTo(letters[i]) < 0)" and if the loop did not iterate through every item of the letters array, because that would put the array in a reverse alphabetical order.
+   :feedback_e: This would be true if the conditional statement inside the for loop stated "if (key.compareTo(letters[i]) &lt; 0)" and if the loop did not iterate through every item of the letters array, because that would put the array in a reverse alphabetical order.

    What is printed when the following main method is executed?
 The break; statement used in this code breaks out of or terminates the loop at that point.
 It is not used on the AP CSA exam.